guilhemmarchand/nmon-for-splunk/docs/large_scale_deployment.rst

 Accelerated data models are massively used in the application, this implementation provides exceptional performances of searches, and a great user experience.
 However, data models have a cost in term of storage and system resources utilization for acceleration build and maintenance.

-By default, all data models are accelerated over the "All time" period, these settings are managed in the following configuration file:
+**By default, data models are accelerated with the following settings:**

+- metrics related data models are accelerated over a period of 1 year
+- others data models are accelerated over the last 30 days

 *nmon/default/datamodels.conf*

 ::

-    acceleration.earliest_time = 0
+    acceleration.earliest_time = -1y

 Restricting the acceleration period will helping reducing: